 value of a property.

-Select the Property that holds the value you want to
+Select the Property with the value you want to search

 Select an Operator.